dburriss/dburriss.github.io/_posts/2018-04-07-maintainable-unit-tests.md

 }
 ```

 Thats ok.
 We got rid of a dependency and moved some logic to our `Person` entity but we can do better.
 On reviewing your pull request someone in the team pointed out something important.
 You should be aiming to make unrepresentable states unrepresentable.
-The business doesn't allow saving a person without a name so let's make it so in the code.
+The business doesn't allow saving a person without a name so let's make it so that we can't create an invalid `Person`.

 ```csharp
 // person entity